619: Hollowed Out Edition

 It's really easy to look at this and see a story of a minority religion being pushed out by an unsympathetic government, hell-bent on destroying their pristine retreat.

-But what's actually happening here is a gazillionaire cult that's been convicted of tax fraud and all kinds of shit in Japan is standing in the way of environmental protection to protect their multi-million dollar property.
+But what's actually happening here is a gazillionaire cult that's been convicted of tax fraud and all kind of shit in japan is standing in the way of environmental protection to protect their multi-million dollar property this is the religious equivalent of fighting conservation efforts because they blight the view from your favorite golf course and the injection of monks should not change that okay heard but counterpoint

 maybe we just